The Government has published the long-awaited outcome of its Gift Aid donor benefits rules consultation, which it published in 2017.

 “Charities should seek expert advice in order to determine how they can best benefit from the scheme.”

-For more information about how Milsted Langdon can help, please contact us.
+To find out more about how Milsted Langdon can help, please contact Gill at email@example.com or by calling 01935 383500.